k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_3_mtable_configuration.md

   <td valign="top">PII_Columns</td>
   <td valign="top">
     PII Columns names separated by a pipe delimiter.<br/>
     Used for PII verification use case.
-If left empty, the library extracts the PII columns from the Catalog (catalog_field_info mtable).
+If left empty, the PII columns are extracted from the Catalog (catalog_field_info mtable).

   </td>
   <td valign="top">Multiple</td>